johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - The property of infinite sequences is that every element is exceptionally close to the beginning.

 - Fundamental limit to scientific prediction: The future of civilization is unknowable because the knowledge that is going to affect it has yet to be created.
 So even the possible outcomes are unknown, let alone their relative probabilities.
 No good explanation can predict the result of something that will be significantly affected by new knowledge.
+  The moment when creation begins to make a significant difference in the future is the moment at which scientific prediction begins to fundamentally fail.
+  (Some explanations do have reach into the distant future: eg: One of them is that fact itself, another is the infinite potential of explanatory knowledge.)

-- Existential Danger from Increased Technological Innovation : Its not the case that only since the mid 20C have we be capable fo destroying civilization with technology.
+- Existential Danger from Increased Technological Innovation : Its not the case that only since the mid 20C have we be capable of destroying civilization with technology.
 Many civilizations in history were destroyed by the simple technology of fire and the sword, actually the overwhelming majority of civilizations in history have been destroyed, intentionally or b/c of natural disaster.
 Almost all of them could have avoided destruction if they had more knowledge, very few if any could have benefited from greater caution in innovation.

-- Civilizations starved long before Malthus form drought and famine ultimately due to lack of knowledge of irrigations and farming.
+- Civilizations starved long before Malthus form drought and famine ultimately due to lack of knowledge of irrigation and farming.
 The distinction between a "natural" disaster and one brought about by ignorance is parochial.

-- Hawking's fear of extraterrestrial civilizations: Ingores the oppurtunity cost of not making our existence known.
+- Hawking's fear of extraterrestrial civilizations: Ignores the opportunity cost of not making our existence known.
 Could be destroyed by accident.
 Failed to be saved.
   Also assumes that progress is limited by raw materials and not knowledge.

 - Because there can only be one type of person: universal explainers and constructors; the idea that there could be beings that are to us as we are to animals is a belief in the supernatural.